 Telemedicine

-• Asynchronous (one-way) telemedicine services
+• Asynchronous telemedicine services

-• CPT codes 99366 and 99368 for Medical Team Conference (MTC), if authorized; audio-only not allowed
+• Rendering CPT code 99366 and 99368 for Medical Team Conferences with audio only

 Type of service and goals